ctestagrose/Distributed-Operating-Systems-Projects/Project_4_Process_Separation/README.md

   - [X] Get list of direct messages; Reply to direct messages (Clients can send messages and reply to messages)
 - Tester/Simulator
   - [X] Simulate as many users as you can
-  - [ ] Simulate periods of live connection and disconnection for users
+  - [X] Simulate periods of live connection and disconnection for users (Users will go offline/online)
   - [X] Simulate a Zipf distribution on the number of sub-reddit members.
 For accounts with a lot of subscribers, increase the number of posts.
 Make some of these messages re-posts
 - Other considerations:
   - [X] The client part (posting, commenting, subscribing) and the engine (distribute posts, track comments, etc) have to be in separate processes.
 Preferably, you use multiple independent client processes that simulate thousands of clients and a single-engine process